MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 For US government organizations (GCC only), there are three ways to get voice features.

-- Buy a GOV G1 or G3 plan and Microsoft 365 Business Voice
+- Buy a GOV G1 or G3 plan and Microsoft 365 Business Voice.
-- Buy a GOV G1 or G3 plan and add cloud voice features individually
+- Buy a GOV G1 or G3 plan and add cloud voice features individually.
-- Buy a GOV G5 plan, which includes voice features
+- Buy a GOV G5 plan, which includes voice features.

-To learn more, see [Microsoft 365 Government](https://www.microsoft.com/microsoft-365/government/) and [Office 365 Government plans](https://www.microsoft.com/microsoft-365/government/compare-office-365-government-plans).

 Here's a summary, based on licensing plan.

   ![Gov-based options](../media/licensing-government-options.png)

+To learn more, see [Microsoft 365 Government](https://www.microsoft.com/microsoft-365/government/) and [Office 365 Government plans](https://www.microsoft.com/microsoft-365/government/compare-office-365-government-plans).

 For GCC, check out the [free Office 365 G1 Trial](../g1-trial-license.md).